NathanielInman/dotfiles/docs/setting-up-manjaro-or-archlinux.md

 ```
 Now for any other essentials for arch
 - `slack-desktop` for work, quite a bit better than regular browser version
+- `feh` is an image viewer also used for backgrounds
+- `handlr` is used to set default applications for apps like `nnn`
 - `pagraphcontrol-git` like amixer but pretty and allows enabling/adjusting things at runtime
 - `ttf-joypixels` adds support for emoji's within kitty terminal and elsewhere
 - `vit` is a TUI for taskwarrior